Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes

 \subsection{Complexity Analysis}

-In the proposed hybrid scheme, we evaluate two key metrics: the average number of iterations $I_{ai}$ requested by the NMS decoder, and the average number of TEPs $I_{at}$ required by the SWA-based OSD.
+Two metrics are vital to evaluate the average complexity of the proposed hybrid scheme: the average number of iterations $I_{an}$ required by the NMS decoder, and the average number of TEPs $I_{at}$ required by the SWA-based OSD.

-For the LDPC (128,64) code, Fig.~\ref{fig:iterations_ldpc_128_64} shows that with $I_m=10$ and early stopping enabled via \eqref{eq_early_termination}, $I_{ai}$ decreases from 9.31 at SNR $=1.0$~dB to 1.94 at SNR $=4.5$~dB.
-The stacked bars illustrate iteration distributions, where only proportions above 20\% are annotated.
-At SNR $=1.0$~dB, 85\% of sequences require the full 10 iterations, while at SNR $=4.5$~dB, 95\% of sequences converge within 3 iterations.
+For the LDPC (128,64) code, given $I_m=10$ and early stopping enabled via \eqref{eq_early_termination}, Fig.~\ref{fig:iterations_ldpc_128_64} shows that the $I_{an}$ curve of NMS decoding decreases from 9.31 at SNR $=1.0$~dB to 1.94 at SNR $=4.5$~dB.
+The stacked bars illustrate the iteration distribution at each SNR point, with only fractions above 20\% explicitly annotated.
+At SNR $=1.0$~dB, 84\% of sequences require the full 10 iterations.
+As SNR increases, the distribution shifts mass toward lower iteration counts until, at SNR $=4.5$~dB, 95\% of sequences converge within 3 iterations.

-For HDPC codes, including BCH (127,64), BCH (127,99), and the binary image of RS (31,25) (denoted as cd1, cd2, and cd3, respectively), Fig.~\ref{fig:iterations_hdpc_bch_rs} demonstrates a similar trend with $I_m=8$.
-As SNR increases from 2.0~dB to 4.5~dB, $I_{ai}$ decreases from above 7 to nearly 2 for all codes, with cd2 showing the fastest convergence.
-The stacked bars again confirm that higher SNRs lead to dominance of low-iteration decoding across all codes.
+For HDPC codes, including BCH (127,64), BCH (127,99), and the binary image of RS (31,25) (denoted as cd1, cd2, and cd3, respectively), Fig.~\ref{fig:iterations_hdpc_bch_rs} demonstrates a similar trend for NMS ($I_m=8$) decoding convergence.
+As SNR increases from 2.0~dB to 4.5~dB, $I_{an}$ decreases from above 7 to nearly 2 for all codes, with cd2 showing the fastest convergence.
+The stacked bars again confirm that higher SNRs lead to the dominance of low-iteration decoding across all codes.